Code-the-Dream-School/node-essentials/lessons/lesson6-pg-prisma.md

 ## Overview
 In this lesson, you'll learn about **Prisma ORM** - a modern, type-safe way to interact with databases in Node.js.
 You'll transform your existing PostgreSQL application from using raw SQL queries to using Prisma's intuitive API, gaining better type safety, autocomplete, and maintainability.

-**Prerequisites:** This lesson builds on **Assignment 6a**, where you successfully integrated PostgreSQL with your Express application.
-Make sure you have completed Assignment 6a with a working database connection before proceeding.

 **Why This Matters:**
 - **Developer Experience**: Better autocomplete and error detection